aws-samples/aws-genai-llm-chatbot/README.md

 ## 🚀 NEW!
 Support for new Amazon Nova Models 🚀
-### Deploy this chatbot to use the latest Amazon Nova models!
+### Deploy this chatbot to use the recently announced [Amazon Nova models](https://aws.amazon.com/blogs/aws/introducing-amazon-nova-frontier-intelligence-and-industry-leading-price-performance/)!
 ### These powerful models can __understand__ and __generate__ images and videos.

 Deploy this chatbot to experiment with: